GCSE Results – 2019

 A-Level Results – 2019

 We were once again thrilled to see the hard work of our 46 Year 13 students rewarded with another set of impressive A Level results here at Easthampstead Park Community School.

 There was a lovely atmosphere on results day with all of our students being accepted onto their courses at universities and apprenticeships.
 Many students also excelled in the EPQ (Extended Project Qualification), setting them up well for further study at university, or the world of work.
 Our students made exceptional progress and many exceeded the challenging targets based on their GCSE results two years ago.

 There were many students who exceeded their personal expectations and achieved amazing individual results, including:

-With an outstanding set of results behind them, our Year 13 students have now embarked upon the next stage in their life journey, some following their dreams by studying degrees at university, others taking up prestigious apprenticeships.
+With an outstanding set of results behind them, our Year 13 students have now embarked upon the next stage in their life journey, some following their dreams by studying degrees at university, others taking up prestigious apprenticeships such as:

 Throughout their time at our school, this year group acted as exemplary role models and mentors leaving a legacy of hard work, endeavour, leadership and community spirit for future EPCS6 students.

 Mrs L Cook, Headteacher